theEducationalCollective/theEducationalCollective.github.io/index.md

 To cite this archive, please use:

-> Turner, M. D. (2019, March 26).
+> Turner, Matthew D. (2019, March 26).
 SEPA Annual Workshops.
 Retrieved from github.com/theEducationalCollective.

 ## For Github Users